-A fundamental difficulty is that creative thinking can be manifested in an almost infinite number of ways and there is no acceptable way of quantifying these different kinds of achievement.
+A fundamental difficulty is that creative thinking can be manifested in an almost infinite number of ways and there is no

 - E. Paul Torrance, Developer - Torrance Test of Creative Thinking, ‘Can We Teach Children to Think Creatively?,’ 1972